tanby-dynamics/partsbin/README.md

 ## Todos
 ### Core features
-- Docker image is current arm64, need to get it working on amd64 as well
+- Docker image is currently arm64, need to get it working on amd64 as well
-- LiteDB database in a location that can be configured when creating the Docker container
 - Edit parts
 - Front page navigation and drill-down to parts
 - Auto-suggest for `PartType`, `Range`, `PartName`, `PackageType`, `ValueUnit`, `Location`, `Manufacturer`, `Supplier.Name`
 - If `PartNumber` isn't unique, throw up a warning and recommend editing existing part.
-*Note that this it should still be allowed to have multiple parts with the same `PartNumber`*
+*Note that it should still be permitted to have multiple parts with the same `PartNumber`*
 - Notes
 - Links to documentation (data sheets etc)
 - Upload documentation